 Churn MRR stands for the total loss of potential income due to cancellations and deactivations during the month.
 Churned MRR is a crucial metric for the software development team.
 They have to constantly update and optimize the app based on user feedback to arrest churn.
 Of course, the ideal target is to reduce churn MRR to $0, but some churn MRR is inevitable.

 The churned MRR metric helps the finance and operations department to build a better revenue prediction model for the following months.
-Consistently tracking the churn MRR will make it easier for you to forecast your burn rate, profit, and loss.
+Consistently tracking the churn rate will make it easier for you to forecast your burn rate, profit, and loss.

-Net new MRR – Increase/Decrease in Revenue From One Month to the Next
+Net New MRR – Increase/Decrease in Revenue from One Month to the Next

 Net MRR is net growth or shrinkage in your MRR during the month.
 To calculate Net New MRR, subtract the sum of a downgrade, churn, and contraction MRR from the sum of regular, expansion, upgrade, and reactivation MRR.